evmts/tevm-monorepo/docs/src/content/docs/blog/0_eip-1193-the-unsung-hero.md

 You are likely building your SDK wrong if it accepts a string rpc url parameter.

 In the ever-evolving world of blockchain technology, standards are the unsung heroes that keep our digital universe from descending into chaos.
-They're the silent guardians of interoperability, the champions of frictionless development, and the backbone of seamless integration.
-Among these standards, [EIP-1193](https://eips.ethereum.org/EIPS/eip-1193) stands out as a beacon of hope for JavaScript libraries interacting with Ethereum.
+They're the silent guardians of interoperability, the champions of frictionless development.
+Among these standards, [EIP-1193](https://eips.ethereum.org/EIPS/eip-1193) stands out as the most successful, yet most underutilized EIP for JavaScript.

+EIP-1193 is a key design principle of Tevm, Viem, Ponder and many other OSS library and it should be of yours too.

 Imagine building a LEGO masterpiece where every set has slightly different brick sizes.
 Frustrating, right?
 That's Ethereum development without EIP-1193.
 With it, every piece fits perfectly.
 Let's explore why this standard is revolutionizing blockchain development.